All Share (J203) = 112 197

 6. USD/ZAR – US Dollar / South African Rand

-USD/ZAR sets the US dollar against the South African rand and the Volatility in this pair is greatly affected by the price of gold because gold is one of South Africa’s main exports and is priced in US dollars on the world market.
+USD/ZAR sets the US dollar against the South African rand, and the Volatility in this pair is greatly affected by the price of gold because gold is one of South Africa’s main exports and is priced in US dollars on the world market.

-If the price of gold is rising, the price of the dollar will most likely also increase against ZAR.
+If the price of gold is rising, the price of the dollar will most likely also increase against the ZAR.

 🌟 Feature📊Details